 All teachers hold professional teaching qualifications and have extensive experience teaching young children.
 The team also receives ongoing training throughout the year to keep them up-to-date with the latest teaching methodologies, techniques and technologies, aimed at developing the whole child academically and socially in a bilingual environment.

 By the time your child graduates from K2, they will be confident, vocal, curious and ready for Primary 1!

-To learn more about British Council (S) Pre-School’s bilingual programme, come and join them for their Open House on 25 November and 2 December!
+To learn more about British Council (S) Pre-School’s bilingual programme, come and join them during British Council Open House.

 The daily pre-school programme is only offered at British Council’s Tampines centre, located in the first CarbonNeutral® Development in Singapore and Asia Pacific, at 11 Tampines Concourse.

 If you would like to visit the school, you can book a school visit here.

 This post is brought to you British Council Singapore.